Olex2/Olex2Manual/Tasks/06_symmetry_operations.md

 A number of the data plot options (`@Info|Reflection-Statistics`) can be useful when you are unsure about the space group.

 ### Changing the space group
-An incorrect space group can prevent structure solution but just because a structure solves in a space group it does not mean that the assignment is correct and a check should be made for higher symmetry space groups e.g. using Platon.
+An incorrect space group can prevent structure solution but just because a structure solves in a space group it does not mean that the assignment is correct and a check should be made for higher symmetry space groups e.g. using Platon. \index{Platon}

 ####Prior to structure solution \index{structure solution}
 If you believe that your space group selection is wrong you can change this under the `@Work|Solve` tab in the @@Space Group@@ section.